michalporeba/wmc-hack-jobs/notes/michal/README.md

 This should give us enough data to train an Machine Learning (ML) model to take a job description, and predict a label - the job description.
 With a model developed we could run it on all NHS Jobs listings and identify jobs of interest.

+## The objectives

+Scraping - effective methods to pull a catalogue of jobs
+Classifying - can we identify jobs to answer the following questions
+    * What's the rate at which analytical jobs are advertised
+    * Comparison of healthboards and their gaps - job advert
+    * How can we recruit and analyse on the jobs.